70,000 Character Petition: Background

 Following the departure into exile of the 14th Dalai Lama Tenzin Gyatso in 1959, the 10th Panchen Lama was offered the presidency of the preparatory committee for the establishments of the Tibet Autonomous Region.
 In 1960, the Chinese named him vice-chairman of the National People's Congress in order that he act as the spokesperson for Chinese policy in Tibet.
-In this capacity, the 10th Panchen Lama visited several Chinese regions where "he saw nothing but misery and desolation."
+In this capacity, the 10th Panchen Lama travelled extensively throughout Tibet and nearby provinces with Tibetan populations where he witnessed famine and suffering caused by the policies of Mao's Great Leap Forward.
 In 1962, he met with Westerners in Lhasa, the capital of the current Tibet Autonomous Region.
 He affirmed to them his desire to "fulfill his revolutionary duty towards the people" and to "live the life of a good Buddhist."
 The Panchen Lama returned to Beijing on Mao's orders.
 During the voyage, throngs of Tibetans begged him to "end all the deprivation and hardships we've suffered."
 In Beijing, he asked Mao directly to "put an end to the abuses committed against the Tibetan people, to increase their food rations, to provide adequate care for the aged and the infirm, and to respect religious liberty."
 Mao listened politely but no measures were undertaken.

 The Panchen Lama was only 24 when he wrote the petition.
 His entourage tried to persuade him to soften the tone of his petition, but he refused.

 So it was that in 1962 the Panchen Lama wrote the Chinese Prime Minister Zhou Enlai a document known as the 70,000 Character Petition in which he denounced the draconian policies and actions of the Chinese People's Republic in Tibet.
 He criticized the Great Leap Forward and a multitude of "inept orders" on the part of the Chinese Communist Party (CCP) which had caused chronic food shortages.

 The report by the Panchen Rinpoche deals with the Tibetan situation in plain terms, taking his cues from Mao's project: "Even if on paper and in speeches there has been a great leap forward, it's not clear that this has translated to reality."